jvc1019/Zest/README.md

-# CMSC128
+# ZEST - THE PRODUCTIVITY APP

-This will be the repository for CMSC 128 - Section 3.
+This will be the repository for Zest - The Productivity App.
 Files included would be for the prototype system we will create in the scrum process through series of sprints.
-The project will reach 4 sprints before the final prototype is created.

 ## Zoom Meeting Details: